 Driving to Currituck also means unrestricted access, since there are no limiting tunnels or bridges.
 A new bridge linking the mainland of Currituck County to the Outer Banks is currently in the works to further cut commuting times and increase accessibility.
 Read more about the Mid Currituck Bridge development and how it will benefit corporate site selection.

 The Chesapeake & Albermarle Railroad is the Currituck County rail connection.
-Operated by Genesee & Wyoming, this rail service connects directly to the Port of Virginia (and Class I rail carriers), Norfolk Southern, and CSX.
+Operated by Genesee & Wyoming, this rail service connects directly to the Port of Virginia and Class I rail carriers, Norfolk Southern, and CSX.
 This means that Currituck has a direct connection to national markets along the CSX Crescent Corridor and Norfolk Southern Heartland Corridor, as well as a direct route to the Port of Virginia.
+The Chesapeake & Albemarle Railroad provides industrial, agricultural and manufacturing clients with efficient rail transportation to compliment a business' multi-modal needs.

 Both large and small cargo shipping is easily accessible with the Port of Virginia close by and the Intracoastal Waterway bisecting the county.
 While the Intracoastal Waterway is mostly reserved for barges, the Port of Virginia has the deepest shipping channels on the eastern seaboard.
 This means the Port is capable of handling the 10,000+ TEU vessels.
 The Port of Virginia serves as the primary port for the mid Atlantic region and services much of the East Coast & Midwest.